 We had great conversations about the food as we discussed where the food comes from and where we had seen it on the farm.
 The girls loved talking about how cheese is made from the milk we got from the cows, and how we saw the tilapia fish in the pond.
 We ate bananas right from the trees– something my girls adored.

-Our guide Alejandro said that the food is about 99% farm to table- they are still purchasing garlic, red peppers and cilantro from a local buyer.
+Our guide Alejandro said that the food is about 99% farm to table– they ‘re still purchasing garlic, red peppers and cilantro from a local buyer.
 There are rice fields at La Carolina, but this year the weather was too hot and all the rice was lost.
-However, normally, the food is almost entirely sourced from the land itself.
+Normally, however, the food is almost entirely sourced from the land itself.

-All of the food is traditional Costa Rican recipes such as gallo pinto for breakfast, meat with red sauce for lunch, and of course black beans and white rice made in the traditional Costa Rican style.
-The picadillos (vegetable hash)- especially the picadillo de chayote– were to die for.
+All of the food is made using traditional Costa Rican recipes, such as gallo pinto for breakfast, meat with red sauce for lunch, and of course black beans and white rice!
+The picadillos (vegetable hashes)- especially the picadillo de chayote– were to die for.

 My girls loved the homemade cheese with breakfast, and the eggs were made how everyone likes them.
-The homemade tortillas disappeared so fast, and the arroz con leche for dessert was the perfect mix of sweet.
+The homemade tortillas disappeared so fast, and the arroz con leche for dessert was the perfect touch of sweetness.
 The homemade bread at breakfast (pan casero) with homemade jelly (guayaba or pineapple) was my favorite.

-There’s always coffee, tea, fresh homemade juices and hot chocolate.
+There’s always coffee, tea, fresh homemade juices and hot chocolate as well.
 La Carolina does not serve alcohol but allows guests to bring their own.

 Wanting to visit the beach in Costa Rica?
 Our 20 top Costa Rica Pacific coast beach picks here.